Skip to content

 Map

-O map is simply an internal HSM object that stores the Ids of two other objects.
+O map is simply an internal object of HSM who guards the Ids of two other objects.
 In the case of the SPB module, the Id of the certificate and the Id of the private key.
 Each Id occupies a position within the map called slot.

 Since every message involves certificate processing, the SPB module needs a way of uniquely identifying each certificate for each institution in each domain.
 According to the Bacen standard, each certificate has a serial number (SN) of up to 32 bytes, defined by the Certificate Authority (CA) that issues it, but there is no guarantee that serial numbers are globally unique, so the identification of the certificate needs to include information on the CA (each CA in the SPB has an identification byte) and the NS, which exceeds the 32-character limit for HSM identifiers; RFC 3280 also makes this distinction to uniquely identify a certificate.
 The Ids of the certificate maps used in the SPB module use a name compression scheme.